monetamio/docs/en/framework/modules/accounts/README.md

 #### `accounts.get`(id) <a name="accounts_get" class="pull-right" href="#docs_home"><i class="glyphicon glyphicon-upload"></i>- back to top</a>

-This function will return an account object based upon the provided `account_id`.
+This function will return an account object based upon the provided `id`.

-If the `account_id` is not provided it will instead return an array containing all of the account objects.
+If the account `id` is not provided it will instead return an array containing all of the account objects.

 <a href="#docs_home"><small>- back to top</small></a>